 Setting up Collaborative Groups

 1) Purchase insertable name badges (lanyards) for each student in your class.
-You may use fold & clip name badges or the hanging name badges with neck straps.
+You may use fold & clip name badges or hanging name badges with neck-straps.

 2) Write or type the names of each student on the individual rectangular inserts provided with the name badges.

 3) Before punching the rectangular inserts apart, take them to the copying machine and make copies in four to five colors based on the number of students in your class.

 4) Using a paper cutter, slice the rectangles apart.

 5) Make a stack (one of each color) of a student’s name and store all colors in one vinyl holder of the lanyard.